Content updates

 A case plan clearly states:

-• goals and actions to achieve permanency for the child, and timeframes for achieving them
+• the goal and actions to achieve permanency for the child, and timeframes for achieving them

 • actions to promote the child’s safety, belonging and wellbeing

-• the people or services responsible for completing actions
+• the people or services who are responsible for completing the actions

-If a child is Aboriginal or Torres Strait Islander, the case plan also includes a cultural support plan, which details how the child will be connected to their culture, family and community regardless of where they are living.
+If a child is Aboriginal or Torres Strait Islander, the case plan also includes details of how the child will be supported to develop and maintain a connection with their family, community, culture, traditions and language.

 Practice prompt